matthewjwoodruff/dotfiles/README.md

 ## Low Priority

-I tend not to hit mod+E by mistake, so I prefer to exit directly and skip the nagbar:
+I prefer to exit directly and skip the nagbar:

 ```
 bindsym $mod+Shift+e exec "i3-msg exit"
 ```

+Usually the important stuff is in a Kakoune session I started with `kak -s`, so even if I kill my session by mistake, it's easy to bounce back.

 # vim